ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

   uint64 timestamps<0..2^8-1>;
   PrefixProof prefix_proofs<0..2^8-1>;
   NodeValue prefix_roots<0..2^8-1>;

+  InclusionProof inclusion;
 } CombinedTreeProof;
 ~~~

-The elements of the `timestamps` field are the timestamps of log entries.
+The `timestamps` field contains the timestamps of specific log entries and the
-The elements of the `prefix_proofs` field are search proofs from the prefix
+`prefix_proofs` field contains search proofs from the prefix trees of specific
-trees at specific log entries.
-There is no explicit indication as to which log
+log entries.
+There is no explicit indication as to which log entry the elements
-entry the elements correspond to, as they are provided in the order that the
+correspond to, as they are provided in the order that the algorithm the user is
-algorithm the user is executing would request them.
-The elements of the
+executing would request them.
+The elements of the `prefix_roots` field are, in
-`prefix_roots` field are, in left-to-right order, the prefix tree root
+left-to-right order, the prefix tree root hashes for any log entries whose
-hashes for any log entries whose timestamp was provided in `timestamps` but a
-search proof was not provided in `prefix_proofs`.
+timestamp was provided in `timestamps` but a search proof was not provided in
+`prefix_proofs`.

 If a log entry's timestamp is referenced multiple times by algorithms in the
 same `CombinedTreeProof`, it is only added to the `timestamps` array the first